Peterborough United: Mendez-Laing aims to prove point

 Mendez-Laing was one of four Posh players involved in the incident last November.

-Peterborough manager Darren Ferguson was particularly frustrated Mendez-Laing, Gabriel Zakuani, Tyrone Barnett and Emile Sinclair decided to go out hours after a 2-1 loss to Crystal Palace - a result which left them one place off the bottom of the Championship.
+Peterborough manager Darren Ferguson was particularly frustrated Mendez-Laing, Gabriel Zakuani, Tyrone Barnett and Emile Sinclair decided to go out hours after - a result which left them one place off the bottom of the Championship.

 After playing eight games for League One Portsmouth, the former Wolves trainee is now back in Ferguson's plans, coming on as a substitute as Posh recovered from conceding a first-minute goal to secure a 2-2 draw at home to Burnley last Saturday.